zRapha/FAME/README.md

 Welcome to ARMED & AIMED (AxMED): Automatic Random/Intelligent Malware Modifications to Evade Detection

 AxMED was designed to understand how automatically injected perturbations to Windows portable executable (PE) malware impact static classifiers without affecting the sample's functionality and thus keeping the new malicious mutations valid.
 This work implements the action space and GBDT model proposed on the [OpenAI gym malware](https://github.com/endgameinc/gym-malware) environment.
-This work has been originally implemented using Fedora 29/30 and tested on Ubuntu 16.
+It has been originally implemented using Fedora 29/30 and tested on Ubuntu 16.

 ## Part 1: Installation instructions